LeeVaughn/pagination-filter-v3.1/README.md

       <!-- TODO add link to the docs for insertAdjacentHTML in Resources -->
     * Insert the elements you have created to the `UL` element with a class of `student-list`.
 The insertAdjacentHTML method and `beforeend` option works well for this.
 * **Pro Tip:** If you call this function in the early stages of building the application, you’ll be able to use console.log statements and the Chrome Dev Tools console to test and check that variables, values and indexes are working the way you expect.
 Don't forget to use the `data` variable and page number as arguments when you call the function!
 * **Project Warm Ups:** Creating and using functions, and selecting and manipulating sections of a list can feel confusing at first.
 For some helpful practice, check out the [List Section Selection](https://teamtreehouse.com/library/fsjs-project-warm-up-list-section-selection) and [What's the Deal with Functions](https://teamtreehouse.com/library/fsjs-project-warm-up-whats-the-deal-with-functions) project warm-ups.

 <!-- step -->
-#### Add Pagination Links
+#### Add Pagination Buttons

 * Create a function that creates and appends functioning pagination buttons.
 * This function should accept a single `list` parameter to represent student data that will be passed as an argument when the function is called.